 MGC is pleased to announce registration is now open for the 2020 Virtual Fall Family History Seminar with our partners the Archives of Michigan and the Library of Michigan!

 Our keynote speaker will be Sunny Morton.
 Sunny will give four lectures live, virtually.
-Additionally, there will be a session from the Archives of Michigan staff and the Library of Michigan staff.
+Additionally, there will be one session each from Kris Rzepczynski of the Archives of Michigan and Matt Pacer from the Library of Michigan.

 Must-Use U.S. Record Collections You Might Not Know About on Ancestry.com, FamilySearch, Findmypast and MyHeritage

 Become acquainted with powerhouse collections that are easy to ignore but tough to beat for the genealogical gems they reveal.

 Intro to U.S. Church Records: Why We Care Where Grandma Went to Church

 U.S. church records of many denominations can reveal ancestors’ vital events, family relationships, overseas birthplaces, and other residences and religious lives.